Grant Approval & Preparation Process

 To maximize the College's success in securing competitive grant funding, the College established new procedures effective July 26, 2013 with respect to seeking and applying for funding from external sources.
 This process enables key leaders in the College and District to be informed, approve grants, and ensure the feasibility of your proposed project.

 Preparing Your Proposal

-- If you are interested in pursuing a grant, you must contact the Office of Grants & Resource Development to schedule an appointment at (415) 239-3677 or firstname.lastname@example.org.
+- If you are interested in pursuing a grant, you must contact the Office of Grants and Resource Development to schedule an appointment at (415) 239-3979 or email@example.com.
 Please keep in mind that the optimal amount of time required to prepare a successful proposal is a minimum of 2 months.

-- In preparation for your meeting, complete as much of the Grants Criteria Assessment Form (Form A) as you can.
-Review the funder’s Request for Proposals/guidelines to help you with this.
-Submit this form at least 2 months prior to the grant deadline.
+- Schedule a meeting with the Dean of Grants and Resource Development to complete the Grants Criteria Assessment Form (Form A).
+In preparation for your meeting, please review Form A and complete as much of it as you can.
+Review the funders Request for Proposals/guidelines to help you with this.
+Schedule the meeting and submit Form A at least 2 months prior to the grant deadline.

-- After your first meeting with the Office of Grants & Resource Development, complete the Grant Concept Approval Form (Form B).
-Obtain the appropriate signatures within your reporting chain with the assistance of the Dean of Grants & Resource Development.
-Note that you will not seek the approval of the Business Office until after you have drafted your budget (see Steps 6 and 7 below).
+- After your initial meeting with the Office of Grants & Resource Development, complete the Grant Concept Approval Form (Form B).
+Obtain the appropriate signatures within your reporting chain.
+Note that you will not need the approval of the District Business Office until after you have drafted your budget (see Steps 6 and 7 below).
 This process will take roughly 2 weeks, depending on the availability of the individuals required to sign the form.

 - Once the appropriate approvals to move forward with your proposed project have been obtained, the Office of Grants & Resource Development can help you with the following: